jukkhop/kahvilat-app/README.md

 Add your project to CircleCI.

-Push a new commit to the `master` branch to trigger a deployment.
+Push a new commit to the `master` branch to trigger a new deployment.